I have XLRS, dyslexia, and ADHD.

 The Singularity

 Your Mac is the center of gravity.
-All processing happens here — voice recognition, text synthesis, everything.
+Voice in, text out, text in, voice out — all here.
 No servers.
 No cloud.
-One machine.

 The Event Horizon

-The point of no return — but in a good way.
 Once your words enter Rift, they never leave your machine.
-No telemetry, no uploads, no exceptions.
+No telemetry.
+No uploads.
+No exceptions.

 How the visualization works +